About this Pistachio Cardamom Cake:

 Warmly spiced with cardamom, buttery and tender, it is absolutely good until the last piece.
 Plush and slightly dense, slicing like a dream.
 My intentions were to leave it unfrosted, but I’ve been thinking about cloud-like cream cheese frosting since seeing this one.
 Lightly sweetened, it adds just the right contrast of tang and creamy to every bite.

 I made it the first time assuming the batter would be green, and quickly found out that only happens if you use raw pistachios.
 Wha, wha.
 And the toasty flavor from roasted pistachios was way too good to abandon, so it’s a lovely golden color in its own right.

-It’s the grain component, but at the same time has enough starch produce elasticity, without gums.
+It’s the grain component (see it in action in this Teff Bread!), and has has enough starch to produce elasticity, without gums.
 It also has a natural nutty sweetness, perfect for baking.
 I’ve switched to using The Teff Company’s flour, as it has a very fine, super soft texture, shockingly comparable to all-purpose, better than any other I’ve tried.
 The company plants on fertile Idaho fields and uses ecologically-sensitive farming methods, something they’re very passionate about, as am I.

 I’m not sure what I like best about this cardamom pistachio cake…. it’s casual loaf pan style, the tender crumb, or the fact that it gets better each day it sits, letting the flavors drift deeper.
 I’ll leave that for you to decide. ☺️